MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/package-your-windows-store-directx-game.md

 Your baseline app pack should use the baseline texture compression formats: BC1, BC2, or BC3.
 These formats can be consumed by any UWP device, from low-end ARM platforms up to dedicated multi-GPU workstations and media computers.

-Texture format support at DirectX feature level 10 or higher should be added in a resource pack to conserve local disk space and download bandwidth.
+Texture format support at DirectX feature level 10 or later should be added in a resource pack to conserve local disk space and download bandwidth.
 This enables using the more advanced compression schemes for 11, like BC6H and BC7.
 (For more details, see [Texture block compression in Direct3D 11](/windows/desktop/direct3d11/texture-block-compression-in-direct3d-11).)
 These formats are more efficient for the high-resolution texture assets supported by modern GPUs, and using them improves the look, performance, and space requirements of your game on high-end platforms.

 | DirectX feature level | Supported texture compression |
 |-----------------------|-------------------------------|